Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.7.1/learn/sample-dedicated-server.md

 #### Split scripts across the client, server, or network

-This sample splits the logic of the Player Character and the AI Character into separate scripts so that you can use the Content Selection window to run each character separately on the client, server and network..
+This sample splits the logic of the Player Character and the AI Character into separate scripts so that you can use the Content Selection window to run each character separately on the client, server and network.
 For example, the `PlayerCharacter` script logic is split into the following scripts:
 * Client Player Character.
 This script only exists on the clients.
 * Server Player Character.This script only exists on the server.
 * Networked Player Character: This script inherits from `NetworkBehaviour`.It synchronizes data and sends messages between the server and clients.
 This script exists on both clients and the server.